 Now put that into a SaaS environment.
 Potentially thousands of users across tens of thousands of instances are being monitored at any one particular point in time.
 Any of those users could be logging on at any moment.
 So now, all of a sudden, you have to address a completely different spectrum of performance.

 So, sure, the role of DBA is changing, but it has become no less significant and no less impactful on the business.
 In fact, the more organizations delve into the cloud, the more critical DBAs become, particular in bringing it back to articulating value.

-When a DBA can demonstrate cost savings per second, per compute cycle, and per gigabyte of storage used every single month, suddenly, the CFO is sitting up and taking notice of the DBAs in a good way.
+When a DBA can use database performance monitoring to demonstrate cost savings per second, per compute cycle, and per gigabyte of storage used every single month, suddenly, the CFO is sitting up and taking notice of the DBAs in a good way.